mmmarinho/ROS2_Tutorial/docs/source/inspecting_topics.rst

             This latest quote had the id=1994.

 For complicated messages, properly writing the message on the terminal can be a handfull.
 In that case, it might be better to make a minimal script to test the subscriber instead.
+Refer to :ref:`Create a publisher`.